stormpath/stormpath-flask/docs/quickstart.rst

     The ``STORMPATH_APPLICATION`` variable should be the name of your Stormpath application created above.  "dronewars", for instance.

+    The ``SECRET_KEY`` variable should be a random string -- this is used by Flask internally for securing sessions -- make sure this isn't easily guessable!

 .. note::
     **Please don't hardcode your API key information into your source code!**
     To keep your credentials safe and secret, we recommend storing these